-4 Steps To Train An Aggressive Dog
+4 Steps to Train an Aggressive Dog

 The majority of dogs I have seen suffering from aggression issues were poorly socialized during the sensitive socialization period, or, worse yet, they were not socialized at all.

-I have seen many Rottweilers left inside until after 16 weeks of age because the owners were worried about their weakness to the Parvo virus.
+I have seen many Rottweilers left inside until after 16 weeks of age because the owners were worried about their possible susceptibility to the Parvo virus.
 In recent years I have seen the same thing with Pitbulls, and in the region I live in some Fila Brasileiros are never let outside of their yards.

 What is the only possible way that you can help these dogs?
 They need to get out and be exposed to new sights and sounds.
 The more they are taken out, the more likely they are able to get over their shyness and aggression.
 If you have chosen to work with an aggressive dog, however, there are some special precautions you need to take.

 When walking him outside, around other pets or people, your dog should be muzzled if you cannot be 100% sure of your control.
 The muzzle needs to be secure but should be of the “basket” type to allow him to breathe comfortably.

 Also make sure you always use two leashes when walking your dog.
 The second leash should be of the “slip” type, and even if you do not use it to control the dog it should be kept attached to your left wrist.
 The main leash should be held in the right hand at all times.
 If the main leash breaks, your dog will still be under control.

 Take as much time training the dog in a confined area as is necessary.
 I am a fan of hand signals and expect all dogs I work with to respond to both oral and visual cues; dogs should learn all basic commands like sit, down, stay, and come.
 All aggressive come 100% of the time before being taken for a walk.